Phonak vs. Oticon, Compared and Tested by an Audiologist in 2024

 Hearing Assistive Technology

-Both Oticon and Phonak allow users to overcome the limitations of distance, reverberation, and background noise; however, Phonak has the edge here.
+Both Oticon and Phonak offer accessories to help overcome the limitations of distance, reverberation, and background noise; however, Phonak has the edge here.
 Their Roger system, while quite expensive, is the leader for hearing well in complex listening environments, including educational settings.
 Both offer equivalent TV streaming devices and smartphone apps.

 Our Thoughts on Phonak and Oticon

-For the average first-time senior customer, I feel very comfortable recommending either Oticon or Phonak.
-Both will provide world-class technology and customer service at a fair price.
+I would recommend either Oticon or Phonak for the average first-time hearing aid user.
+Both brands offer world-class technology and customer service at a fair price.
 Phonak and Oticon are currently only available through “brick-and-mortar” dispensers, but they offer some level of telemedicine support.

 I tend to lean toward Phonak for those with more severe hearing loss since those users nearly always need the more aggressive speech-in-noise approach that Phonak provides.